JonathanWilbur/mueller-report/volume1.md

 purchased dozens of advertisements supporting the Trump campaign, predominantly through the Facebook groups "Being patriotic," "Stop All invaders," and "secured borders."

-Collectively, the IRA's social media accounts reached tens of millions of U.S. persons. individual IRA social media accounts attracted hundreds of thousands of followers.
-For example, at the time they were deactivated by Facebook in mid-2017, the IRA's "United Muslims of
+Collectively, the IRA's social media accounts reached tens of millions of U.S. persons.
+Individual IRA social media accounts attracted hundreds of thousands of followers.
-America" Facebook group had over 300,000 followers, the "Don't Shoot Us" Facebook group had over 250,000 followers, the "Being patriotic" Facebook group had over 200,000 followers, and the "secured borders" Facebook group had over 130,000 followers.61 according to Facebook, in total the IRA-controlled accounts made over 80,000 posts before their deactivation in August 2017, and these posts reached at least 29 million U.S persons and "may have reached an estimated 126 million people."
+For example, at the time they were deactivated by Facebook in mid-2017, the IRA's "United Muslims of America" Facebook group had over 300,000 followers, the "Don't Shoot Us" Facebook group had over 250,000 followers, the "Being patriotic" Facebook group had over 200,000 followers, and the "secured borders" Facebook group had over 130,000 followers.61 according to Facebook, in total the IRA-controlled accounts made over 80,000 posts before their deactivation in August 2017, and these posts reached at least 29 million U.S persons and "may have reached an estimated 126 million people."
 62

 #### 4. U.s. Operations Through Twitter